2023 Most Popular Liberal Arts & Humanities Associate Degree Schools in Alabama

 Full Liberal Arts / Sciences & Humanities at Northwest-Shoals Community College Report

-With a ranking of #10, Lawson State Community College - Birmingham Campus did quite well on this year’s most popular schools for liberal arts / sciences and humanities students working on their associate degree.
-Located in the medium-sized city of Birmingham, LSCC - Birmingham Campus is a public college with a small student population.
+Lawson State Community College - Birmingham Campus came in at #10 in this year’s edition of the Most Popular Liberal Arts & Humanities Associate Degree Schools in Alabama ranking.
+Located in the city of Birmingham, LSCC - Birmingham Campus is a public school with a small student population.

 Of the 217 students majoring in liberal arts / sciences and humanities at LSCC - Birmingham Campus, 32% are male and 68% are female.